 One way around paying the found property tax bill is to donate all or some of your discovery to a qualified charity.

-- In 2021, you can deduct up to $600 in qualified cash contributions for couples that file a joint return, or up to $300 for other filers.
-When you itemize your deductions, you can typically claim a deduction for donations greater that this amount.
+- When you itemize your deductions, you can typically claim a deduction for donations greater that this amount.
 This can help offset some of the income you had to claim.
+In 2021, you can deduct up to $600 in qualified cash contributions for couples that file a joint return, or up to $300 for other filers even if you don't itemize your deductions.

 - No taxes are due, although you won’t have the use and enjoyment of the found property or the money, because you're giving it away.

 Unless you live in a state without an income tax, you’ll have to pay taxes on the found property to your state as well.
-There’s a small silver lining: If you itemize, you can also deduct on your federal return any state taxes you've paid.
+There’s a small silver lining: If you itemize, you can also deduct on your federal return a limited amount of state taxes you've paid.
 You might be able to recoup a little and save some tax dollars.